-The curricula in the State RE are shared with the state education in Israel, except for subjects about which there is a large gap in worldviews between the state education and State RE.
-For those subjects there are unique curricula for the State RE in addition to the regular curricula.
-In this way, especially- designed readers have been produced for teaching literature in the State RE system, consisting of different literary texts from those taught in the general state-education system.
-The Ultra-orthodox district does not have one curriculum for teaching literature, and the different schools which fall under the definition “acknowledged (by the Ministry of Education) and unofficial”, enjoy the autonomy of creating a curriculum in literature in accordance with their worldviews.
-In July of 2019, a list of recommended literary works for teaching in Ultra-orthodox schools was posted on the Ultra-orthodox district website of the Ministry of Education.
-The lessons described in this article were recorded prior to posting that list.
+Much of the curricula in the state-religious schools and general (secular) state schools in Israel are shared, except for subjects about which there is a large gap in worldviews between the populations of the two school types.
+For those subjects, there are special RE curricula in state-religious schools, in addition to the core curricula.
+Therefore, textbooks and other reading materials have been produced specifically for teaching literature in the state-religious school system.
+These include literary texts that differ from those taught in the general state education system.
+The ultra-orthodox sector does not have a centralized curriculum for teaching literature.
+Schools categorized as “recognized [by the Ministry of Education] but unofficial” enjoy the autonomy of creating a curriculum for literature studies in accordance with their worldviews.
+In July 2019, a list of literary works recommended for teaching in the ultra-orthodox school system was posted on the website of the Israel Ministry of Education.
+The lessons that are described in the current article were given prior to the posting of that list.

-Literature Teaching in State religious Schools
+Teaching Literature in State-Religious Schools

-Many educators in Israel choose to teach books and literary works due to their literary-aesthetic value and their moral-educational contribution (Poyas, 2009).
-A study which examined Israeli teachers’ approaches to children’s literature (Elkad-Lehman & Gilat, 2009) found that children’s literature is perceived by educators as a source which supports the learning about the holidays and seasons of the year, and also as a source which assists in instilling values and introducing the Hebrew culture.
-The books which those teachers chose to teach reflect their moral conscious choice and reinforce their view of the books as an assistive tool for the learners’ moral education (Rosenthal, 2015), but many studies also approve the claim that an educator’s identity, namely, his or her perspectives, values, beliefs and opinions, is reflected in his or her professional decisions, in addition to his or her professional knowledge (Achituv, 2012, Achituv, 2013, gudmundsdottir, 1990, Grossman, 1990, & Shulman, 1997).
+Many educators, in Israel and elsewhere, choose the books and other literary works they teach to their classes based on their literary-aesthetic value and their moral and educational contributions (Poyas, 2009).
+A study that examined Israeli teachers’ approaches to children’s literature (Elkad-Lehman & Gilat, 2009) found that many educators perceive children’s literature as tools for teaching about holidays and seasons of the year, assisting in instilling values, and introducing Hebrew culture to students.
+Teachers chose to teach books that reflect and reinforce their moral choices and that serve as an assistive tool for the learners’ moral education (Rosenthal, 2015).
+Other studies support the claim that, educators’ professional decisions reflect their identity, perspectives, values, beliefs, and opinions are reflected in their professional decisions, in addition to their professional knowledge (Achituv, 2012, 2013; Gudmundsdottir, 1990; Grossman, 1990; Shulman, 1997).